-Ashley Buck works to create a culturally sensitive space and to provide services to Indigenous students that are important to their success within both of the Niagara College campuses.
-This program acknowledges that students are the experts (TRC call to action), and uses their input and knowledge to shape the services provided.
-Living in two worlds can be a challenge to an Indigenous student especially challenging for those living in an urban centre for the first time and the Indigenous lounge is a physical space where peer support and community is fostered.
-Ashley explains that mirroring the support of an Indigenous community is a goal of the program that can make the transition to a college atmosphere easier and success in their studies higher.
-Taking their lead from students this mirroring has involved smudging, talking circles, meetings with elders, and soup luncheons.
-The visibility the program seeks to advocate for Indigenous awareness within the college as they have hosted their 2nd annual Indigenous Awareness Month.
+Living in two worlds can be a challenge to an Indigenous student, especially for those living in an urban centre for the first time.
+The Indigenous lounge is a physical space where peer support and community is fostered.
+Buck explains that mirroring the support of an Indigenous community is a goal of the program.
+Such support enables students to make the transition to a college atmosphere easier and increases their ability to achieve success in their studies.
+Taking the lead from students, this mirroring has involved smudging, talking circles, meetings with Elders, and soup luncheons.
+The program seeks to advocate for Indigenous awareness within the college by hosting their 2nd annual Indigenous Awareness Month.

 Organization: | Niagara College |